malo-david/malo-david/README.md

 Quantitative Finance: Derivative pricing, risk modeling, portfolio optimization
 Tools: Git, Jupyter Notebooks, NumPy

+CPP-Pricing-Using-EDP : A pricing tool of European options using Black-Scholes model.

 PY-Swap-Puzzle-Solver: A project demonstrating collaboration skills in order to implement a game using classical solving algorithms (BFS, A*) and a graphical interface for users.

 SAS-Profession-Impact-On-Happiness: A data analysis on the way the profession of oneself/partner affects hapiness significatively.

 Email: malo.david@ensae.fr